 A good listener will quickly establish a rapport with their customer.
 There are a lot of windbags out there and very few listeners.
 It’s a rare treat.

-On that point there is a drawback to being a good listener and that’s getting trapped by someone who doesn’t stop yapping.
+On that point, there’s one drawback to being a good listener and that’s getting trapped by someone who doesn’t stop yapping.

 People who talk ‘at’ you and have no social awareness are not going to buy anything.
 After years of trading, the alarm bells start ringing when certain ‘types’ turn up.
 They will kill your sales.
 In such cases, you MUST take action.

 I will always try the polite way first by rounding off the ‘chat’,

 - ‘Anyway, I can’t chat all day’